Skip to main content

 Reducing the intake of saturated and trans fats is also a critical step in managing cholesterol levels, which can be affected by hormone therapies.
 A study on postmenopausal women demonstrated that a lifestyle intervention that included dietary modifications successfully attenuated the rise in total and LDL (“bad”) cholesterol that occurred after discontinuing hormone replacement therapy.

 Incorporating foods rich in omega-3 fatty acids, such as fatty fish, flaxseeds, and walnuts, can also contribute to a healthier lipid profile and reduce inflammation.
-Additionally, ensuring adequate fiber intake from sources like legumes, whole grains, and vegetables can aid in regulation and promote satiety, which is beneficial for weight management.
+Additionally, ensuring adequate fiber intake from sources like legumes, whole grains, and vegetables can aid in blood sugar regulation and promote satiety, which is beneficial for weight management.

 A strategically planned diet, rich in whole foods and healthy fats, can be a powerful tool in maintaining metabolic equilibrium during hormone therapy.